-- Represent Shares held in escrow related to the contingent considerations in acquisitions and investments which are to be released upon completion of milestones.
+- 1. Represent Shares held in escrow related to the contingent considerations in acquisitions and investments which are to be released upon completion of milestones.
 1,888,421 of the escrowed Shares are held by Computershare Trust Company of Canada.
-The Shares held in escrow are to be released in the following manner: (a) 5,105,769 Shares are to be released to Raul Urbina upon the completion of certain performance milestones pursuant to the Inverell Acquisition agreement; (b) 4,000,000 Shares are to be released to Peter Quiring upon the completion of certain operational performance milestones by Sunens in accordance with a Strategic Alliance Agreement; and (c) 1,888,421 Shares are to be released to the former shareholders of Dosecann upon the completion of a certain facility performance milestone in accordance with the Dosecann Acquisition agreement. - 2.
-Represent the Restricted Shares issued to non-executive employees of the Company on September 23, 2019 as compensation, as part of their employment agreements related to services performed in 2019.
+The Shares held in escrow are to be released in the following manner: (a) 5,105,769 Shares are to be released to Raul Urbina upon the completion of certain performance milestones pursuant to the Inverell acquisition agreement; and (b) 1,888,421 Shares are to be released to the former shareholders of Auxly Charlottetown upon the completion of a certain facility performance milestone in accordance with the terms of the Auxly Charlottetown acquisition agreement. - 2.
+Represent the Restricted Shares issued to non-executive employees of the Company on September 23, 2019 and June 30, 2021 as compensation, as part of their employment agreements related to services performed in 2019 and 2020.
 All Restricted Shares vested immediately upon grant and as otherwise subject to the terms of the Equity Incentive Plan.